konkor/cpufreq/README.md

 <!--special end-->
 # [Project website](https://konkor.github.io/cpufreq/)
 ## Introduction
-Gnome is a lightweight CPU scaling monitor and powerful CPU management tool.
+CPUFreq is a lightweight CPU scaling monitor and powerful CPU management tool.
 The extension is using standard cpufreq kernel modules to collect information and manage governors.
 It needs root permission to able changing governors.

 https://extensions.gnome.org/extension/1082/cpufreq/